Law of Nazi Germany

-From 1933 to 1945, the Nazi regime ruled Germany and controlled almost all of Europe.
+From 1933 to 1945, the Nazi regime ruled Germany and, at times, controlled most of Europe.
 During this time, Nazi Germany shifted from the post-World War I society which characterized the Weimar Republic and introduced an ideology of "biological racism" into the country's legal and justicial systems.
 The shift from the traditional legal system (the "normative state") to the Nazis' ideological mission (the "prerogative state") enabled all of the subsequent acts of the Hitler regime (including its atrocities) to be performed legally.
 For this to succeed, the normative judicial system needed to be reworked; judges, lawyers and other civil servants acclimatized themselves to the new Nazi laws and personnel.
+As of 2021, a few laws from the Nazi era still remain codified in German law.

 History

-After World War 1, Germany considered the law a "most respected entity" as the country regained stability and public confidence.
+After World War I, Germany considered the law a "most respected entity" as the country regained stability and public confidence.
 Many German lawyers and judges were Jewish.
 Adolf Hitler was inspired by Benito Mussolini's October 1922 March on Rome, which brought Mussolini's National Fascist Party to power in Italy.

 Hitler's Beer Hall Putsch took place in Munich, Bavaria, on 8–9 November 1923.
-The attempted coup was halted by Bavarian police; 16 Nazis were killed, and Hitler was imprisoned (where he wrote Mein Kampf).
+The attempted coup was halted by Bavarian police; 15 Nazis were killed, and Hitler was imprisoned (where he wrote Mein Kampf).
 Hitler exploited Weimar's economic hardships, which included hyperinflation and the effects of the Great Depression.
 His actions and goals have been described as using the "constitution to destroy the constitution" and the "rules of the republic to destroy the republic".

 Nazi influence increased after the party became the largest in the Reichstag.
 Increasing public pressure, including marches, lawlessness and racism, forced president Paul von Hindenburg to appoint Hitler Chancellor of Germany on 30 January 1933; this was known as the Machtergreifung.

-The 27 February 1933 Reichstag fire was used as a pretext to suspend the Weimar Constitution and impose a four-year state of emergency.
+The 27 February 1933 Reichstag fire was used as a pretext to suspend many of the key civil liberties guaranteed by the Weimar Constitution and impose a four-year state of emergency.
 The Reichstag Fire Decree would "safeguard public security" by restricting civil liberties and granting increased power to the police, and the SA arrested 4,000 members of the Communist Party.
 Legislative power was given to Hitler so his government could create laws without Reichstag consent.

 Several principles were invoked during the state of emergency.
 The Führerprinzip ("leader principle") designated Hitler as above the law.
 The Volkist Principle of Racial Inequality organised the judiciary by race; anyone not considered part of the Volksgemeinschaft (people's community) was seen as undeserving of legal protection.